nodeshift/nodejs-reference-architecture/docs/development/dev-flows.md

 * Problem related to interaction with other components are discovered earlier in the development process.
 * No need for network access in order while developing/testing
+* Easier to manage and test against different application dependency versions as they are managed locally instead of a shared environment and often have easy to use docker image tags.

 Disadvantages:
 * more complex to setup and manage for each developer